-The Thessoloniki prefecture in northern Greece's Macedonia region has a population of over a million, mostly concentrated in the intensively-developed city, spreading at length along a curving bay of the Thermaikos Gulf.
-Thessoloniki is a commercial and tourist centre, also a domestic and international transport hub for road, rail and air.
+The Thessaloniki prefecture in northern Greece’s Macedonia region has a population of over a million, mostly concentrated in the intensively-developed city, spreading at length along a curving bay of the Thermaikos Gulf.
+Thessaloniki is a commercial and tourist centre, also a domestic and international transport hub for road, rail and air.

 The city’s reliance upon a road network that evolved before the era of mass transport, lacking parking spaces and with only buses providing public transport, led to a plan for a metro being devised in the early 1990s.
 Initial aims included a 2006 opening, in time for Expo 2008, for which the city made an ultimately unsuccessful bid to be host city.

 The metro indicated modelling on the London Docklands Light Railway, with automated driverless trains.
 The initial consortium agreement involved an agreement with Bombardier Transportation for the supply of vehicles.
 A start was reported in 1999, then a host of legal objections and appeals stifled the project and it was suspended in 2003.
 It wasn’t until 2006 that significant developments occurred for resumption of the scheme, albeit featuring some changes of participating organisations.